mwarning/testmesh/docs/whishes.md

   - wireless networks is a pricious resource that must not be overutilized
   - => reactiv protocols, they approach the state of proactive protocols anyway
 - efficient flooding
-  - wireless networks is a pricious resource that must not be overutilized
+  - wireless networks is a precious resource that must not be overutilized
   - => use OLSRs Multi Point Relay (MPR) or even better the goTennas "critical node" approach
     - see `ECHO: Efficient Zero-Control Network-Wide Broadcast for Mobile Multi-hop Wireless Networks`)
 - good path selection